jvalue/ods/adapter/README.md

 Planned formats:

+## Build

+`npm install`

+`npm run tsc`

-## Getting Started
+## Run

-* Build with `./gradlew build`
+`npm start`

+## Running in watch mode

+Use `npm run watch` to concurrently start the `tsc` compiler as well as run the service.
+It automatically reloads after file changes.

-* Run unit tests with `./gradlew test`
+## Running unit tests

-* Run integration test with `./gradlew integrationTest` (note that a instance of the adapterService needs to be up).
-* Start with `./gradlew bootRun`  - <b>not recommended</b>
-* Use Docker-Compose: `docker-compose -f ../docker-compose.yml --env-file ../.env up adapter` builds Docker images and starts them up.
-Note that you need to delete existing docker images from your local docker daemon to have recent changes integrated.
+Use `npm test` to run the unit tests.

+## Linting

+Use `npm run lint` to run the linter and `npm run lint-fix` to run the linter with the `--fix` paramter, thus fixing simple formatting issues.

+## Running end-to-end tests

-* For integration testing run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env up adapter-it`
+* For integration testing run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml --env-file ../.env up adapter-it`.
 * To analyze the logs of the service under test we recommend using lazydocker.
-Alternatively, you can attach manually to the adapter container using the docker cli.
+Alternatively, you can attach manually to the pipeline container using the docker cli.
 * After running integration tests dependant services (e.g. rabbit-mq) keep running.
 In order to stop all services and return to a clean, initial state run `docker-compose -f ../docker-compose.yml -f ../docker-compose.it.yml down`.

 ## Architecture